RAPHAEL S. SORIANO, FAIA (1904-1988)

 1954 - The Milton McDonogh Remodel, location unknown.
 Small kitchen remodel of an existing traditional wood-framed house.

-1955 - The Saunders House, Palo Alto CA. Commissioned 1954.
+1955 - The Saunders House, 792 East Charleston Road, Palo Alto CA. Commissioned 1954.
 Developer Joseph Eichler commissioned Soriano to design the first completely industrialized, all-steel house, in Palo Alto.
 Built on a 1,500 square foot rectangular concrete slab and consisted of seven identically welded, light steel rames spaced ten feet apart.
 It was topped with a fluted steel deck and enclosed with floor-to-ceiling sliding-glass walls or fixed glass, plywood, or fiberglass panels.
 All rooms in the compact plan were based on a 10' bay.
 The first two bays on the wet side were occupied by three bedrooms and two baths, the two in the middle by a combined kitchen/dining/living area, and a double grage completed the rectangle on the east side.
 All the interior plywood partitions were prefabricated storage units.
 Planned as an experiment to gain production experience for future steel houses, the Eichler House remained a prototype despite promotion and careful attention to detail.
 The house has been altered beyond recognition; a second story was added along with redwood shingles and stained-glass windows.
+Sold in 2011 to Christopher and Kristen Loew.

 1955 - The Peter Bercut House, Lake Tahoe CA. Unbuilt.
 This design for a 110' x 40' main space had an attached guest suite that created an L-shaped plan.
 The guest suite had 3 beds and a shared bath and measured 24' x 30'.
 The main area included a master bedroom, bath, and two additional bedrooms.
 Two more bathrooms were accessible from a common hall, and a large kitchen was entered from the lving room.
 The patio adjacent to the living room measured 40' x 20'.
 The main frame was constucted of wide-flange steel beams and the exterior walls were galss, like the Eichler House designed the same year.